bigideaafrica/polariscloud/README.md

    - **System Information Format:** Ensures all system details are correctly formatted and complete.
    - **Compute Resource Specifications:** Verifies that your compute resources meet the required specifications.
-   - **Network Connectivity:** Confirms that your machine is properly connected to the Polaris network via ngrok and SSH.
+   - **Network Connectivity:** Confirms that your machine is properly connected to the Polaris network via your public IP and SSH.
    - **SSH Configuration:** Checks that SSH is correctly configured and accessible.
    - **User Inputs:** Validates the accuracy and format of the entered username and Commune wallet name.